-1.232.
-There is a right of appeal for the The Designated Officer may seek leave to appeal against any finding of the tribunal, but only in relation to a question of law.

-232. All appeals in the province of Canterbury are heard by the Arches Court of Canterbury, and all appeals in the province of York are heard by the Chancery Court of York.
+- 225. There is a right of appeal for the Designated Officer against any finding of s20(1)the tribunal, but only in relation to a question of law. - 226.
+All appeals in the province of Canterbury are heard by the Arches Court of Canterbury, and all appeals in the province of York are heard by the \$\s20(2)\$ Chancery Court of York.